7 Best Organic Mattress Toppers Tested & Certified Non-Toxic

 It’s not just the materials used to make the mattress topper that you need to consider.
 The eco-credentials of the company that made it are also important.

-Look for manufacturers who sustainably source their materials and commit to safe and healthy working conditions for all employees.
+Look for manufacturers who sustainably source their materials and commit to safe working conditions for all employees.

 Frequently Asked Questions